-Let’s focus quickly on why employee retention is important.
-If you’re a small business, you probably have limited resources therefore retaining top talent is key to business success.
-So when you have effective employee retention strategies in place, you are improving office morale and are ensuring that your best workers continue to work only for you and not your competition.
+Employee retention is especially important when you’re a small business.
+Why?
+For starters, you probably have limited resources therefore retaining top talent is key to business success.
+With effective employee retention strategies in place, you improve office morale and help ensure that your best workers continue to work only for you and not your competition.
 And no, you don’t need to spend a fortune on employee retention strategies either.

 Managers who are serious about employee retention strategies know that they need to do more than just the bare minimum.
 It makes no difference how big your business is, anytime an employee leaves, it’s bad for business.
 The Wall Street Journal also found that “a high employee turnover rate can cost twice an employee’s salary to find and train a replacement.”
 It isn’t just about the financial repercussions, but without great employee retention strategies, you’ll also lower the knowledge base, lower morale, and decrease performance.
 By following the retention strategies we dive into below, you can avoid a high turnover rate.